-Tooth decay is when you get holes in your teeth.
+Tooth decay is when you get holes (also known as cavities) in your teeth.
 This is caused by bacteria in plaque.
 It’s one of the main reasons why you need to keep your mouth clean.

-If there are bacteria left on your teeth, they will eat some of the sugar that comes through your mouth on its way to your stomach.
+We all naturally have bacteria in our mouths.
+If bacteria are left on your teeth, they will eat sugar from your food that comes through your mouth on its way to your stomach.
 The bacteria will digest this sugar and turn it into acid.
 This acid is then left on your tooth surface by the bacteria.
-It is this acid that damages the tooth and, given time, will cause a hole.
+It is this acid that damages the tooth and, given time, will cause a hole or cavity to form.

 Some simple maths